ayushlokesh/Solving_Register_Allocation/README.md

 ## Additional Notes
 - Ensure that the input file contains the correct input for the compiler.
 - Verify that the output file contains the expected output after running the compiler.
 - If the input is in incorrect format or the graph is not colorable, you will see an empty output file generated with an appropriate message on the console.
+- Note the above commands for compiling and running the code should be executed from inside the 26020-lab4-s-compilers_z86327ag this directory.